 1. Pinpoint What Your Antagonist Is

 What is your antagonist?
 Well, it could be a number of things.
 From nature, to internal feelings, to an important decision, anything could be what's holding your character back!
 To pinpoint what your antagonist is, just put yourself in the character's shoes.
-There are several questions to ask yourself once you're really feeling your character.
+There are several questions to ask yourself once you're really feeling your character.-What's my problem here?

 -Why am I so upset?